Paul Register (Chief Judge)

 Kev F has been writing, drawing, editing and publishing comics for over 25 years, first appearing in UK kids comic Oink in 1988.
 His funny strips have appeared everywhere from The Beano to Viz comic, and he's written and drawn for Doctor Who Magazine, Red Dwarf Smegazine, and Marvel comics, working on Doctor Strange, Star Trek and Werewolf By Night in the '90s.
 Kev F produced the Comic Festival in Bristol from 1999 to 2004, from which grew his now legendary Comic Art Masterclasses in which he has taught kids how easy it is to draw comics, everywhere from Scotland, England and Wales to Ireland, Norway and Abu Dhabi.

-Favourite graphic novel read this year: Building Stories (by Chris Ware).
+Favourite graphic novel read this year: A Contract With God (in Italian!
+With lots of help from Google Translate) by the legendary Will Eisner.
 Favourite comics character of all time: Howard The Duck.